Felix-1871/University/basic-xml/README.md

-# basic-xml
+# Basic XML

-Basic xml CRUD project for university class.
+This was my first contact with XML.
+App offers CLI for basic CRUD actions, with everything actually working 😃